webvv/generator-try-fpts/README.md

   <br>
 </h1>

-<h4 align="center">Yeoman generator for scaffolding playground for trying fp-ts with minimum effort.</h4>
+<h4 align="center">Yeoman generator to scaffold a playground for quickly experimenting with fp-ts.</h4>

 <p align="center">